sboily/ctid-scale/README.md

 Installation
 ------------

-Set the address IP of XiVO on docker-compose.yml on section extra_hosts and modify the key.yml to have the good credentials.
-You can get it on your xivo on /var/lib/xivo-auth-keys/xivo-ctid-key.yml.

-Update the consul-template configuration : dockerfile/consul-template/config/template.hcl

-You need to add your consul ip and token.

 To build it:

     make build

-Update you ctid configuration:
+Update key.yml to have the good credentials for the CTID.
+You can get it on your xivo on /var/lib/xivo-auth-keys/xivo-ctid-key.yml.
+Update ctid.yml to have the good token to connect on consul.

 - config/ctid/conf.d/cti.yml
 - config/ctid/key.yml

+On docker-compose.yml:

+- Set ip address of your xivo on extra_host
+- Update the consul ip and token on section lb

 To start :